KazumeNishidate/Predator-CA/README.md

 # Predator Cellular Automaton

-This code simulates predator-prey ecosystem Cellular Automaton, a complex system based on the RWCA model [1,2,3].
+This code simulates a redator-prey ecosystem Cellular Automaton, a complex system based on the RWCA model [1,2,3].
 It uses [GSL](https://www.gnu.org/software/gsl/) for the random number generator and [EGGX](https://www.ir.isas.jaxa.jp/~cyamauch/eggx_procall/index.html) for graphics.